 Kabbalah Children’s Academy curriculum strives to create curious, critical thinking, lifelong learners who develop international mindedness and moral characters.

-Students study eight subjects.
-They make connections between subject content and real world issues.
-They also learn communication, social, self-management, research, thinking skills and develop international mindset trough IB learner profile.
+Students make connections between subject content and real world issues.
+They also learn communication, social, self management, research, thinking skills and develop international mindset through the IB learner profile.